cerebralia/mysql-pokedex/README.md

 Refer to the LICENSE file for the specifics of GPL3.

 ## Helping
-This project is still in alpha.
-Any help is appreciated, tough.
+Nope, this project is still at planning level.